Construction Market Research

 - Usability Research

 Qualitative Researchers can conduct detailed Executive Interviews Face-to-Face.
-They also can make use of online qualitative methods and Face-to-Face Focus Groups and Mystery Shopping approaches.
+They also can make use of online qualitative methods and Face-to-Face Focus Groups and Online Communities.

 Construction firms can benefit from surveys and the data and analytics that surveys provide.
 Quantitative data can be used to understand stakeholder needs, attitudes, purchasing preferences, willingness to pay and pricing sensitivity.
 One benefit is that it’s easier to measure the extent to which a behavior applies to a larger sample.
 This, in turn, can give analysts a more precise picture of the market.